John William Vessey Jr.: Early life and education

-Vessey was born in Minneapolis, Minnesota, on June 29, 1922, the son of John William Vessey and Emily Katherine (Roche) Vessey.
+Vessey was born in Minneapolis, Minnesota, on 29 June 1922, the son of John William Vessey and Emily Katherine (Roche) Vessey.
 He attended the schools of Minneapolis, and was 16 in May 1939 when he claimed to be 18 so that he could enlist in the Minnesota Army National Guard.
 Vessey was assigned as a motorcycle courier in the 59th Field Artillery Brigade, 34th Infantry Division.
 In 1940, he graduated from Roosevelt High School.
 In February 1941, his unit was activated for training and mobilization in anticipation of U.S. participation in World War II.

 Military career

 World War II

 Vessey served with the 34th Infantry Division throughout its World War II service.
 The experience of early American setbacks in North Africa left Vessey with a lifelong appreciation of the need for realistic combat training, modern equipment, physical fitness, and air-ground cooperation.
 When Major General Omar Bradley, commander of II Corps in North Africa, launched the U.S. drive on Bizerte in April 1943, he gave the 34th the most difficult objective: the well-defended Hill 609.
 In the first clear-cut U.S. Army victory of the campaign, the 34th Division took its objective, opening the way for the U.S. advance on Bizerte.
-Vessey, who had been a first sergeant since September 1, 1942, later described being a first sergeant in combat as the toughest job he had.
+Vessey, who had been a first sergeant since 1 September 1942, later described being a first sergeant in combat as the toughest job he had.
 Vessey was with the 34th when it went ashore on the Anzio beachhead in Italy in May 1944; there he received a battlefield commission as a second lieutenant, after which he served as a forward observer.

 Korean War and afterwards

 After the war, most of Vessey's service continued to be in field artillery assignments.
-In the 1950s, he served with the 4th Infantry Division in Germany and the Eighth U.S. Army in the Republic of Korea.
+In the 1950s, he served with the 4th Infantry Division in Germany and the Eighth U.S. Army in the Republic of Korea after the Korean War.
 During this period, Vessey also attended the Command and General Staff College at Fort Leavenworth, Kansas.

 By the time Vessey became a lieutenant colonel, he had earned enough credits through night school and correspondence courses for a Bachelor of Science degree in military science, which he received from the University of Maryland University College in 1963.
 In 1965, he received a Master of Science degree in business administration from George Washington University.
 From 1963 to 1965, Vessey commanded 2nd Battalion, 73rd Field Artillery, 3rd Armored Division; then he spent a year as a student at the Industrial College of the Armed Forces.